aossama/YARN/README.md

 # YARN
-A perl module for YARN
+A perl module for Apache Hadoop YARN ResourceManager